jsong00505/Jsong-Study-Udacity/udacity-vr-nanodegree/docs/vr-design/README-4-2.md

     Depending on how you want to create the application, it could go in many places.
 For me, I think that the horizontal stretch zone is a good spot.
 It’s relatively easy to find, but doesn’t get in the way of the front-and-center content.
 Another potential place would be just beneath the player - it would be a stretch, but it would never interfere with any of our content that way.
 The GVR Example UI uses this area.

+## Personal bubble in VR starts

+notes, now I am not normal right now. next time to do this course

 [<- Previous](README-4-1.md) .....
 [Next ->](README-4-3.md)